lesroissamusent/Doodler/README.md

 In the first few days I concentrated on getting a back-end up and running so that we could get going on the front-end as well.

-The doodles were referred to as 'artworks' on the back-end
+The doodles were referred to as 'artworks' on the back-end.

 Artwork Schemas
 ```javascript